Carbon Emissions in Europe and America Drop Due to COVID-19 Lockdowns

 covid-19 lowers carbon emission

-The BBC and the New York Times report that carbon emissions were suppressed due to the coronavirus lockdown (Amos 2020 and Crist 2020).
+The BBC and The New York Times report that carbon emissions were suppressed due to the coronavirus lockdown (Amos, 2020; Crist, 2020).

-Combining the data from the 10-day average allows scientists to see the impacts on emissions due to changes in human activities.
+Combining the data from the 10-day average enables scientists to observe the impacts on emissions resulting from changes in human activities.

-The satellite maps show reductions of NO2 in the following European countries: Italy—particularly northern Italy, where the coronavirus outbreak is worst—France, Spain, and Portugal.
+The satellite maps show reductions in NO2 in the following European countries: Italy—particularly northern Italy, where the coronavirus outbreak is most severe—France, Spain, and Portugal.
 Scientists also predict the same thing will happen in the UK.

 The New York Times reports that something else is happening besides the decline in emissions worldwide.

-It reports that China and Italy’s air is “strikingly clean,” Venice Grand Canal is running clean where before it was dirty with boat traffic, and the pollution fog has lifted in Seattle, New York, Los Angeles, Chica, and Atlanta.
+It reports that China’s and Italy’s air is “strikingly clean,” Venice Grand Canal is running clean where it was previously dirty due to boat traffic.
+The pollution fog has lifted in Seattle, New York, Los Angeles, Chicago, and Atlanta.

 However, this does not mean that the coronavirus is the solution to the climate problem because it is also a crisis itself.